 Free night certificates can be used for Guest of Honor bookings

 The World of Hyatt Credit Card, which has a $95 annual fee, isn’t the only card to offer an annual free night certificate.
-As a point of comparison:
+There are several other great hotel cards offering free night certificates as well.
+Just to give a few examples of cards with reasonable annual fees:

-- The $95 annual fee (waived the first year) Marriott Bonvoy American Express Card offers an annual free night valid at any Marriott property retailing for up to 35,000 points
+- The $95 annual fee Marriott Bonvoy Boundless™ Credit Card (review) offers an annual free night valid at any Marriott property retailing for up to 35,000 points

 The World of Hyatt Credit Card is a fantastic card that comes with an anniversary free night certificate valid at all Category 1-4 hotels.
 To me, that more than justifies the card’s $95 annual fee, since a vast majority of Hyatts retail for significantly more than that.